jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

     <img src= "Images\dataviz_symbols.png" alt="map of summits in Rocky Mountain National Park symbolized by county">
 </p>

+##Assignment task##: Focus on 2 aspects of the symbolization (colors, shapes chosen, etc) and tell us 1) *what* you set and 2) provide an explanation for *why* you set it, based on lecture material or readings.
+This should be at least 2 sentences per setting.

 <br>

 ### Step 4: Add your style to a map